lubancafe/fastai/README.md

 https://github.com/fastai/courses/blob/master/deeplearning1/nbs/dogs_cats_redux.ipynb

 #### [Questions]
+- How can I know whether jupyter kernel is running while sometimes it doesnot response (any command available)?
+- How to have jeremy's theme on jupyter notebook (fold/unfold on sections)?
 - The test folder contains 12,498 images, not 12500 images? [solved] most likely miss files while download, download again and check with '$ls | wc -l' after download

 ### [Questions on the way]